Europe is now protected by a continent-wide missile defence system, developed and deployed by the US military.

 that lets people eat whatever they want without gaining weight is being developed.* This works by "switching off" the fat insulin receptor gene.
 Though initially expensive, there is enormous demand for this product, which leads to a rapid drop

 in obesity levels throughout the developed world – especially in countries

 like the USA, which until now had been experiencing a crisis in this

 regard.
 Average life expectancy is increased as a result, since there

 opens in London

-development since the 80s, Crossrail is finally opened this year.
+development since 1974, Crossrail is finally opened this year.

 One of Europe's largest ever transport projects, this boosts London's subway capacity